President & CEO

 Prior to joining First Book, Marilynn has served in a number of marketing and communications roles with a special emphasis on the publishing industry, agencies and non-profit organizations.
 As the Vice President/General Manager for Reader’s Digest, she served as the product management and operational lead for all online and offline Reader’s Digest-branded platforms in the U.S. and Canada, and for the North American Business Development and Books & Music divisions.
 She was the lead marketing executive for the launch of O, The Oprah Magazine and Every Day with Rachel Ray magazine, helping to garner both of those titles industry awards and sales records.

-Marilynn holds a MA in Arts Management from the University of Michigan and a BS in Communications from Northwestern University.
+Marilynn holds a Master of Arts in Arts Management from the University of Michigan and a Bachelor of Science in Communications from Northwestern University.

 Becki Last leads First Book’s efforts to register new schools and programs across the country, keep our existing network engaged and active and bring First Book’s resources to more kids that need them.
 She comes to First Book from a successful career in strategic marketing for companies like USA TODAY, Time Warner Cable, Sprint Nextel and MCI.
 Becki holds an MBA from the University of Maryland.